-Based on the above evaluation results the evaluation lab concluded the JSIGN4 V1.0.4, to be CC Part 2 extended, CC Part 3 conformant, and to meet the requirements of EAL 4 augmented with AVA_VAN.5.
+Based on the above evaluation results the evaluation lab concluded the Qualcomm Secure Processor Unit SPU270 (Version: 6.1) in SM8550 SoC (Qualcomm® SnapdragonTM 8 Gen 2) with symmetric and asymmetric crypto support, to be CC Part 2 extended, CC Part 3 conformant, and to meet the requirements of EAL 4 augmented with ALC_DVS.2 and AVA_VAN.5.
 This implies that the product satisfies the security requirements specified in Security Target [ST].

-The Security Target claims 'strict' conformance to the Protection Profiles [EN419211-2], [EN 419211-4] and [EN 419211-5].
+The Security Target claims strict conformance to the Protection Profile [PP].